Skip to Content

 CAIDA's Geolocation Tools Comparison Survey

-As part of a current Internet mapping project, funded by DHS Cybersecurity project, we conducted a rigorous comparison of various geolocation services, in terms of features, methodologies, and accuracy of output, to the extent we can validate.
+As part of a Internet mapping project, funded by DHS Cybersecurity project, we conducted a rigorous comparison of various geolocation services, in terms of features, methodologies, and accuracy of output, to the extent we can validate.

 Publications